 “Can I Zip it?!
 Yes you can!”

-When I first saw this ad I laughed to myself as it brought to mind “Do you accept Amex?”
+When I first saw this ad I laughed to myself.
+It brought to mind “Do you accept Amex?”

 Psychologically it is a clever campaign as it normalises Zip as a payment option at the checkout.
-Their mission is “to become the first payment choice everywhere and every day”* and this campaign taps into that idea of using Zip for everything, not just the occasional or big ticket purchase.
+Their mission is “to become the first payment choice everywhere and every day”*.
+This campaign taps into that idea of using Zip for everything, not just the occasional or big ticket purchase.

 Not only are Zip at the forefront in payments experience, they are showing their creative flair when it comes to marketing (noting some credit may be due to any agencies involved).
 The Australian personalities, the music and the scenarios are so cool and fun!
 This is not some lame bank ad, this is a Zip ad.
 It’s also hard to miss – it’s on Facebook, out of home (I’ve seen it on buses) and I’ve also heard it on the radio.